jespi14/IOS-PreWork/README.md

 Submitted by: Javier Espinzoa

-Weather App is an app that...
-[TODO]
+Weather App is an app that can change colors of the background when the change color button is hit

 Time spent: 1 hours spent in total